NYPTECH/alx-low_level_programming/0x02-functions_nested_loops/README.md

-my c functions and loops
+This folder is about nested loops project